Présentation

 Château d’If

-Open to the public since 1880, it became classified as a historic monument in 1926.
-You will discover a place remarkably well maintained by the Centre des Monuments Nationaux and its administrator, Marie-Armelle Baduel.
-Over the years, this place has been enriched by several permanent exhibitions on the history of the Château d'If, its famous occupiers but also on the story of Edmond Dantès, the Count of Monte-Cristo.
+This site is remarkably well maintained by the Centre des Monuments Nationaux and its administrator, Marie Armelle Baduel.
+Over the years, it has been enriched with several permanent exhibitions devoted to the history of the Château d'If, the famous people who stayed there, and the story of Edmond Dantès, the Count of Monte Cristo.